jlumbroso/prog-exam-room-allocation/src/PE1.md

 ```

 **Step 2**.
 Next you will modify the `printRoom` function so that it prints out names of students in a room, not just the room number.
-This function has an argument `room` that says which room it should print out.
-It receives two other arguments that are *parallel arrays:* `assignedRooms` and `studentNames`.
-The first array says which room each student is assigned to, while the second contains their names.
+This function has an argument `room` (the room number).
+It has two other arguments that are *parallel arrays:* `assignedRooms` and `studentNames`.
+The first array specifies which room each student is assigned to, while the second contains their names.
 Here's an example of what those arrays might look like in this program:

 index  | assignedRooms | studentNames
 ------ | ------------- | ------------